bivious/K-Plus-Scripts/pm-manager/README.md

 * Goto Settings menu
 * Scroll to Use the `Manage Addons` or ```Ctrl+Shft+N```
-* Select the addon and click the Bin Icon (Delete selected addon) to remove the PM Manager.
+* Select the addon and click the Bin Icon (Delete selected addon) to remove the PM Manager

+>#### Note: When uninstalling and if you made a backup during usage, you will be asked if you wish to remove this backup.
+If you are planning to re-install the addon at a later time, click **NO**.

 You should see the following message:
 ```